 HOW IT ALL BEGAN- By Azriela Jaffe

 I never set out to start a movement.
 I only set out to change the atmosphere of erev Shabbos in my home.
-It turns out, a lot of women share the same yearning, and this group has grown, all by word of mouth and personal recommendation.
+It turns out, a lot of women share the same yearning, and this group has grown to thousands of women, all by word of mouth and personal recommendation.
 Here’s a brief look at the history:

-I am now in my third year of being ready for Shabbos by Chatzos, never missing a week.
+I am now entering my tenth year of being ready for Shabbos by Chatzos, never missing a week.
 It is a commitment I expect to keep, bli neder, for my lifetime.
+I am blessed to be the mother of two married daughters, a Bubbe, and the proud mother of a yeshiva bochur learning in Israel.
 Reorganizing my life, and my week, so that it is possible to be completely ready for Shabbos by Chatzos (Friday mid-day) was so life-changing, and brought so much kavod Shabbos into our home, I wrote an article about it for the Mishpacha magazine, touching a chord in women around the world who also crave greater serenity on erev Shabbos, and/or are looking for a new practice to bring zechus in trying times.
 Mishpacha readers wrote to the magazine in droves, asking for help from me to do the same.

 It is our hope that we can share the joys and satisfaction of Chatzos with any woman who is looking to elevate the atmosphere of her home, and to create an intense experience of anticipation and kedusha as Shabbos nears.